Oberheim OB-X8 Analog Polyphonic Synthesizer

 It's not enough to couple VCOs to VCF to VCA and call it a "clone".
 The coupling between circuits and component compositions impacts the sonority.
 All the clones and softsynths/plugins missed these small but crucial elements; Oberheim engineers knew this "secret sauce" and implemented them in the OB-X8.

 Besides the sonority, the legacy models had some "imperfections" that gave them an organic quality.
 The OB-X was loaded with them.
 Such "imperfections" were the product of the technology of the time - it was the best that was available.
 "Imperfections" manifested themselves as variations in sound between voicecards - no two voicecards sounded perfectly identical.
 Some may label them as "faults" but Oberheim customers regarded them as "features".
-Anyone who has played a unison patch on the OB-X with glide time set to medium/long times will notice that the gilde times vary between voicecards, they would all glide out of tune until the final pitch was reached.
+Anyone who has played a unison patch on the OB-X with glide time set to medium/long times will notice that the glide times vary between voicecards, they would all glide out of tune until the final pitch was reached.
 With longer glide rates the variance was exaggerated but it was a cool effect.
 When Oberheim advanced to later models, they made it a point to emulate this quirk in glide times - even in their digital glide.
 VCOs weren't perfectly in tune between voices, and the pulse waves weren't the same shape either.
 The VCF really introduced "imperfections" - the cutoff frequency, the modulation depth of the EG, the EG rates all varied between voices.
 The differences could range from subtle to extreme, but in the end they gave the legacy Oberheims an organic quality where playing notes didn't all sound the same.
 In fact the reason the "Tom Sawyer" rezz effects sounds the way it does is a direct result of these imperfections.

 Luckily for us, Oberheim included the VINTAGE knob that emulates the imperfections of the older machines.
 You can vary it anywhere from none to subtle to "what's-wrong-with-this-thing".
 Other products call this control "Slop" (snicker).
 If you desire high "slop" settings but not the tuning, there's a separate control under Page 2 to adjust tuning separately.